Piaohao: After the Xinhai Revolution

-Following the takeover of Mainland China by the Communist Party during the Chinese civil war and the establishment of the People's Republic of China in 1952, the Communists started introducing many Soviet-style reforms.
-While many of the reforms affecting the ancien régime banks, including the piaohao, superficially resembled the reforms of the Soviet Union, the Chinese Communists would adopt a strategy which they dubbed cultural positioning.
-This model would utilise traditional Chinese cultural influences in the process of implementing radical Socialist changes.
+Following the takeover of mainland China by the Chinese Communist Party (CCP) during the Chinese Civil War and the establishment of the People's Republic of China in 1949, the CCP started introducing many Soviet-style reforms.
+While many of the reforms affecting the ancien régime banks, including the piaohao, superficially resembled the reforms of the Soviet Union, the CCP would adopt a strategy which they dubbed cultural positioning.
+This model would utilize traditional Chinese cultural influences in the process of implementing radical Socialist changes.
 During this transitional period the piaohao would maintain their strong traditional identity, but as piaohao were severely influenced by the political changes that affected them, many piaohao adopted a strategy of political compliance for their continued existence.
-The Communist Party saw the piaohao in a very antagonistic light; this was for a myriad of reasons strongly related to their Confucian nature.
-The leaders of the Communist Party of China viewed the qianzhuang as part of the hated bourgeoisie and claimed that private banks were anti-progressive, nationalistic, reactionary against the Socialist revolution, and that they were very politically unreliable.
-The Communist Party hoped to transform the financial sector of China to serve the proletariat instead of the bourgeoisie.
+The CCP saw the piaohao in a very antagonistic light; this was for a myriad of reasons strongly related to their Confucian nature.
+The leaders of the CCP viewed the qianzhuang as part of the hated bourgeoisie and claimed that private banks were anti-progressive, nationalistic, reactionary against the Socialist revolution, and that they were very politically unreliable.
+The CCP hoped to transform the financial sector of China to serve the proletariat instead of the bourgeoisie.
 In reality, the political ambiguity of the private Chinese financial sector was likely an obstacle in the eyes of those who wished to transform the Mainland Chinese economy into a state-controlled planned economy.
 But during the initial phase of the People's Republic of China, the continued existence of the independent private banks was tolerated.

 During the year 1950 the private banks of Hankou steadily experienced a recovery.
-The recovery of the private financial sector was crucial for the economy of Hankou following the devastating hyperinflation that affected Mainland China during the aftermath of World War II and the retreat of the Nationalist Chinese government to Taiwan.
+The recovery of the private financial sector was crucial for the economy of Hankou following the devastating hyperinflation that affected mainland China during the aftermath of World War II and the retreat of the Nationalist Chinese government to Taiwan.
 The financial authority of Wuhan introduced more regulations and policies affecting local private banks, including the only piaohao in the city.
 The new Wuhan financial authority placed all banks, including qianzhuang, piaohao (Shanxi banks), and commercial banks, into a single category.
 The local government of Wuhan attempted to negotiate mandatory deposit reserve ratios for banks, valorise credit markets, and release tighter remittance restrictions on all banks to stimulate the ravaged economy.